dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - return one of the causal results
 - strong consistency
     - linearizability
+        - maintain a global order
-        - every write is instantly visible to all other clients
+        - all operations across clients are ordered based on time
     - sequential consistency
-        - all operations act like they're executed sequentially on a processor
+        - maintain a global order
+        - operations in each client are ordered, but can be interleaved across clients

 ## HBase